 This prize recognizes an individual or group who has contributed and applied original and significant ideas and concepts to quantitative fields such as mathematics, statistics and computing.

-The 2015 CME Group-MSRI Prize will be presented to Douglas Diamond at the annual award luncheon in Chicago on February 1, 2016.
+The 2015 CME Group-MSRI Prize was presented to Douglas Diamond at the annual award luncheon in Chicago on February 1, 2016.